One of the best ways to know when hazardous weather is heading

 Alachua County Weather Information Network

-This list is for the distribution of weather-related bulletins only.
+This list is for the distribution of local civil emergency-related bulletins

-The ACWIN-FL-ALACHUA-L list was created to aid in the dissemination of
+The ACWIN-FL-ALACHUA-CIVIL-L list was created to aid in the dissemination of

 County.
 The listgroup is subdivided into numerous "topics" to choose from -